hashicorp/best-practices/terraform/providers/gce/README.md

 ### Create and Configure Artifacts

 Due the above mentioned conflict with [GCE authentication and Packer](https://github.com/mitchellh/packer/issues/2970), artifacts will need to be built locally.
-Ideally, this should be a machine in GCE (to access service account authorizations), but can be any a properly authenticated machine with [`packer`](https://packer.io).
+Ideally, this should be a machine in GCE (to access service account authorizations), but can be any properly authenticated machine with [`packer`](https://packer.io).

 ##### Create the Base Artifact
 The artifacts in this repository are designed to pull from a common base.
 Before any subsequent artifacts can be created, this base artifact must be built.
 It will then be inherited for later builds.